 Do I have to take the GRE General Test?

-Due to the impact of COVID-19 and the lack of available testing, the INI is not accepting GRE General Test scores for the Spring 2021 and Fall 2021 application cycles.
+Due to the impact of COVID-19 and the lack of available testing, the INI is not accepting GRE General Test scores for the Spring 2021, Fall 2021 or Spring 2022 application cycles.

 What are the minimum required TOEFL/IELTS scores for admission?